gregopet/grails-json-apis/README.md

-grails-json-api-variants
+grails-json-apis
 ========================

-## Grails plugin for managing multiple JSON api variants using domain class annotations
+## Grails plugin for managing multiple JSON apis using domain class annotations

 The goal of this plugin is to help convert Grails domain classes into various JSON representations needed in different parts of your web application or to